 It is easy to dismiss creativity as the preserve of the artist – after all, master creative thinkers do turn the asking of questions into an art form – but thinking creatively is beneficial in pretty much every business discipline you can think of, from accounting and HR to project management and logistics.
 No matter which workplace you’re in, asking new questions and thinking about things a little bit differently will be valued.

 As we have seen, good creative thinking makes it possible for people to see solutions by thinking beyond the obvious.
 Most valuable of all, thinking creatively makes your job more fun and meaningful – all while giving your work the visibility it deserves.
 With the tools above and a little bit of application, you can start being creative today.
 Deliver a project early, come up with an off-the-beaten-track course of action, find unexpected added value – whatever you do, do it creatively.

-Creative thinking is one of six core critical thinking skills that you can use to significantly improve the performance of both your organization and yourself.
-Start your creative journey and begin tapping into the full potential of your mind today.
+Creative thinking is one of six core critical thinking skills - PACIER Skills - that you can use to significantly improve the performance of both your organization and yourself.
+Find out more about critical thinking and PACIER here.